mlavrauw/T233/README.md

 # The GAP package T233

-This package contains <a
-href="http://www.gap-system.org">GAP</a>-code to determine the rank and the \(G\)-orbit of tensors in the 18-dimensional vector space
+This package determines the rank and the \(G\)-orbit of tensors in the 18-dimensional vector space
 $$V=\mathbb{F}_q^2\otimes\mathbb{F}_q^3\otimes\mathbb{F}_q^3,$$